C-W-Praduman/calculator-begineer/README.md

-# This is my first try to push on github
+# This is my first try to push code  on github

-Here's a README text you can use for your GitHub project:

----

 # Simple Calculator

 This is my first project on GitHub—a basic calculator built using HTML, CSS, and JavaScript.
 It provides essential arithmetic operations with a simple and minimal UI.